Extensions

 HINDSIGHT_API_TENANT_API_KEY=your-secret-key

-For multi-tenant setups with separate schemas per tenant (e.g., JWT-based auth with per-tenant schemas), implement a custom TenantExtension.
+For other multi-tenant setups with separate schemas per tenant (e.g., custom JWT-based auth), implement a custom TenantExtension.

 HttpExtension